Golf Tips From the Pro

 From PGA Professional Jerry Applegate

-I hope this helps your game and you drive it long and straight at Ballantrae!
+I hope this helps with your game and I hope to see you out at Ballantrae!

 PGA Golf Professional